 But it is not the same deeply personal symbol it was in the first chapter.
 Check out the way Nick transitions from describing the green light as something “Gatsby believed in” to using it as something that motivates “us.”
 Gatsby is no longer the only one reaching for this symbol - we all, universally, “stretch out our arms” toward it, hoping to reach it tomorrow or the next day.

-You can read more in-depth analysis of the end of the novel in our article on the last paragraphs and last line of the novel.
+You can read a more in-depth analysis of the end of the novel in our article on the last paragraphs and last line of the novel.

 We’re basically saying that the green light is Gatsby’s precious, right?